lokotv2fyn/digitalnotebookproject/README.md

 I figured this part was easier than explaining the first one on my 'rough-roadmap'.
 And it only took one try, then ChatGPT had it done for me.

+*Appearantly something broke the add entry button, so now I have a new bug to look into next time*

 **Total: About an hour**

 ### Heres a [look on how things are going](https://digitalnotebookproject.netlify.app/).

 ### Rough-roadmap:
-- Two different entries; A want-to-read entry, and an already-read entry (also the archived-entries, which are links i don't want in the notebook, but i still wanna know, that i archived them and for what reason - i think.)
+- Two different entries; A want-to-read entry, and an already-read entry (also the archived-entries, which are links I don't want in the notebook, but I still wanna know, that I archived them and for what reason - I think.)
 Or just a checkbox, once checked it moves from - wants to read into a category.
+(When an entry is marked 'read' it should automatically put itself into the category in the menu?)
 - ~~Categories~~
 - Search-function
+- Menu with all entries sorted into categories
+- Obviously a better design
+- Obviously gonna store the entries some other place than local so I can take it with me (Maybe make a login to access and without login you can use it locally?)